newrelic/gatsby-theme-newrelic/README.md

 | ---- | ------ | -------- | ----------------------------------------------------------------------------------------------------- |
 | type | string | yes      | Configures the type of the surface.
 Must either be `Surface.TYPE.PRIMARY` or `Surface.TYPE.SECONDARY` |

-## Usage

-We're currently developing this package, and will provide usage information as we build out the library.

 ## Testing

 We're currently developing this package, and will provide test information as